antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 **Payload Developer**: an individual working with the Antaris Cloud Platform to develop, deploy and operate a payload.

-**Payload SDK**: toolkit containing source code libraries and documentation used by Payload Developers to effectively develop a payload.
+**SatOS SDK**: toolkit containing source code libraries and documentation used by Payload Developers to access SatOS services.

-**Payload Application (PA)**: software developed by a Payload Developer using the Payload SDK which operates its Payload Device, interacts with PC for flight services and executes payload mission business logic.
+**SatOS Application **: software developed typically by payload developers which operates its Payload Device or/and uses Edge hw/sw for data processing, interacts with SatOS for flight services and executes overall mission business logic.

 **Payload Sequence**: a discrete operation implemented by a PA to execute mission objectives.
 Payload Sequences are triggered via Telecommands through ACP.

 **Telecommand**: an imperative command sent from an operator to a satellite representing a logical action to be taken.
 Examples include "point towards the ground", "establish X-band radio connection", and "execute XYZ payload sequence".
 Telecommands may be executed on-demand during a ground contact, or they may be scheduled for execution over time.
 Typically, Telecommands are executed via higher-level abstractions such as Tasks.

-**Payload Server**: the physical onboard system with CPU, memory, storage and I/O connectivity for Payload Devices.
+**Application Host**: the physical onboard compute system with CPU, memory, storage and I/O connectivity for Payload Devices.
+Antaris reference bus architecture has two of them (QA7 and NVidia Jetson).
 It hosts Payload Applications and various system services.

-**Payload Controller (PC)**: control software that manages operations on the Payload Server and acts as a gateway to all services provided to Payload Applications.
+**Application Controller (AC)**: control software that manages operations on the Application Host and acts as a gateway to flight services provided to Payload Applications.

-**Payload Interface**: API enabling bidirectional communication between Payload Applications and the Payload Controller.
+**SatOS Interface**: API enabling bidirectional communication between Payload Applications and the Application Controller.

-**Payload Device**: a physical device provided by a Payload Developer that is physically connected to the Payload Server via one of the designated interfaces (Ethernet, I2C, UART, USB, SPI, etc).
+**Payload Device**: a physical device provided by a Payload Developer that is physically connected to the Application Host via one of the designated interfaces (Ethernet, I2C, UART, USB, SPI, etc).

 **Device Driver**: a general term used to describe any software supporting direct access to or manipulation of a Payload Device.
 A driver typically supports one or both of the following: